The Irish Bomfords

 During the war Charlie joined the Leinster Regiment and became a Captain; he was badly gassed during the war but recovered fairly well.
 Between the wars I remember him as a crafty tennis player, but he also played cricket, was a great fisherman spending many hours on the Blackwater behind Priory Cottage, and an excellent shot.
 The tennis court at Priory was much used and the standard of their tennis parties was very high, particularly in the 1930s when their children took part.
 Bobbie however was a keen gardener with green fingers, a skill she passed on to her daughter May.
 On a more serious note Charlie, as an architect and engineer, was responsible for many of the houses in Kells and developed those of Maudlin Street and around the Fair Green.

 1. Charles Powell Bomford ‘Bunty’, as he was called, was born on 5th May 1915 in Robinstown and baptised in Kells.
 He was educated as a dayboy at Wickham House Prep School and whilst there lived with ‘Aunty Gwen’ (Gwendoline Shelford, 33.7) whose youngest son Gordon was about the same age and may have gone there too; later he went to Eastbourne College.
 He was a fine sportsman, being outstanding at cricket and tennis.
 He joined the Royal Air Force on the outbreak of World War II and became a flying officer.
-On 10th June 1940 (or 9 June: Appendix G) he was shot down in his bomber and killed over France, soon after the Allied retreat from Dunkirk.
+On 9th June 1940 he was shot down in his bomber and killed over France, soon after the Allied retreat from Dunkirk.
 He was only 25.
 He was buried in France (Appendix G).
+Article by John Hamblin (email 11 Dec 2019).
 The Meath Chronicle of Saturday 24 March 1951 reported at page 6:

 2. John Trevor Bomford born on 27th August 1916 and died aged 4½ on 7th March 1921.
 He was buried in the Kells Churchyard beside his uncle George Bomford.